mehulagg/gitlab/doc/development/documentation/testing.md

 - To disable all Vale linting rules, add a `<!-- vale off -->` tag before the text, and a `<!-- vale on -->` tag after the text.

-Whenever possible, exclude only the problematic rule and line(s).
+Whenever possible, exclude only the problematic rule and lines.

 For more information, see
 [Vale's documentation](https://docs.errata.ai/vale/scoping#markup-based-configuration).

+### Disable markdownlint tests

+To disable all Vale linting rules, add a `<!-- markdownlint-disable -->` tag before the text, and a `<!-- markdownlint-enable -->` tag after the text.

+Whenever possible, exclude only the problematic lines.